Police: Dubuque man repeatedly sexually abused girl

 A Dubuque man is accused of repeatedly sexually abusing a girl younger than 12.

-Court documents obtained today state that Dubuque police were called to a local elementary school on Jan.
-31 after a student reported that one of her friends said she was sexually abuse.
+Court documents obtained Monday state that Dubuque police were called to a local elementary school on Jan.
+31 after a student reported that one of her friends said she was sexually abused.
 Police then spoke with the girl, who reported being sexually abused in a Dubuque residence.

 During an interview at a child protection center on Feb.
-11, the girl reported multiple incidents of sexual abuse by Stechman, who she knew.
+11, the girl reported multiple incidents of sexual abuse by Stechman, whom she knew.

 The girl’s mother was interviewed by police on Feb.
 25, and an arrest warrant was issued for Stechman on Friday.